gordonbay/Windows-On-Reins/README.md

 - Disable Windows SystemRestore, due to performance draw and never works when you need it
 - Disable Windows ShadowCopy, due to performance draw
 - Disable Windows Fast Boot, due conflicts with Steam and several other programs
+- Disable Adobe updates
+- Disable Nvidia NGX updates

-## What it does - Privacy and security details
+## What it does - Privacy

 - Disable Diagtrack, Windows Diagnostics Tracking, design by Microsoft to spy on users and to intefere with your programs
 - Disable autoplay and autorun
 - Disable Windows Location Tracking and Wifi Sensor
-- Disable Windows unique advertise ID
 - Disable Windows lfsvc service, Geofence service, a cute name for a location tracking service
-- Disable Adobe updates
 - Disable NvTelemetryContainer, Nvidia telemetry agent

 ## What it does - Security